 - Employment Insurance Sickness Benefit, which provided you qualify, provides you with an average of 55% of your insurable weekly earnings up to $547 per week, for a maximum of 15 weeks.

 - CPP Disability Benefit, for which a disability must be both severe and prolonged, you have made contributions to CPP, amongst other criteria.
 In 2016, the CPP Disability Benefit ranged from an average of $933.82 per month, to a maximum of nearly $1300 per month.

 - Employer short-term and long-term disability benefits, which are dependent on the terms of your group insurance policy.

 Some of these remedies have strict deadlines, and can involve complex submissions of medical, income and disability documentation.
-At Howard Yegendorf & Associates, we have nearly 50 years of combined experience with personal injury claims.
+We have nearly 50 years of combined experience with personal injury claims.
 If you have been seriously injured in a motor vehicle collision and cannot immediately return to work, please contact us, and let us help you obtain the maximum amount of income replacement possible, while you focus on healing from your injuries and putting your life back together.